Last Updated on:

 When it comes to buying a bee suit, there are many choices available.

-Even with the best suit, at some point during bee season, you will get stung.
+However, you must know that even with the best suit, at some point during bee season, you will get stung.

 Still, you need to do what you can to minimize those instances.